JoshuaScherer1996/unity_pathway_playercontrol_car/README.md

 * Create a 3D Project in Unity
 * Import Assets
 * Explanation of the different windows in the editor
-* Different shortcuts like F for focus and wasd for movement
+* Different shortcuts like F for focus, wasd for movement and command + Z to undo